mehulagg/gitlab/doc/development/testing_guide/best_practices.md

 is handled automatically using a transaction rollback.

-Note that if you modify an object defined inside a `let_it_be` block, then you will need to reload the object as needed, or use the `let_it_be_with_reload` alias, or specify the `reload` option to reload for every example.
+Note that if you modify an object defined inside a `let_it_be` block, then you will need to do one of the following:

+- Reload the object as needed.
+- Use the `let_it_be_with_reload` alias.
+- Specify the `reload` option to reload for every example.

 ```ruby
 let_it_be_with_reload(:project) { create(:project) }